EiffelWebFramework/ewf_examples/workbook/workbook.md

 <a name="core"></a>
 # EWF Core
-Before reading (or walking throught) the workbook, to get a quick overview of EWF, it is recommendedto read the following articles:
+Before reading (or walking throught) the workbook, to get a quick overview of EWF, it is recommended to read the following articles:
 * [Getting Started with EWF](http://eiffelwebframework.github.io/EWF/getting-started/)
 * [EWF Documentation](http://eiffelwebframework.github.io/EWF/wiki/Documentation/)
 * [EWF Application Lifecyle](https://github.com/EiffelWebFramework/ewf_examples/wiki/Application-Lifecycle)